nasa/Transform-to-Open-Science-Book/_sources/Year_of_Open_Science_Guide/conferences_for_the_year_of_open_science.md

     * Support of a small, career-focused booth with information resources for attendees
     * TOPS staff at the booth day(s) of event(s), to include answering questions, promoting the TOPS [open science curricula](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/readme.md), and providing information on other TOPS opportunities

-Other options for co-creation to strengthen the Year of Open Science can be found in Section 2 of each [Guide to Open Science](/Open_Science_Cookbook/readme.md).
+Other options for co-creation to strengthen a Year of Open Science can be found in Section 2 of each [Guide to Open Science](/Open_Science_Cookbook/readme.md).
 Some of our favorties are
 * Create a new open science award
 * Recognize open science in your community
 * Host open science listening sessions at your conference